minkphp/docs/en/index.rst

 browser's cookies and history.
 The difference appears with ``Driver\SahiDriver``:

 * ``$session->reset()`` will try to clean all available from browser side cookies.
-It's very fast and doesn't requires the phisical reload of browser between tests, making them much faster.
-But it has disadvantage - it clears only the cookies, available to clean from browser side.
+It's very fast and doesn't require the physical reload of the browser between tests, making them much faster.
+But it has a disadvantage - it clears only the cookies, available to clean from browser side.
 And we also have ``http-only`` cookies.
-In such case, resetting will simply woun't work.
+In such case, resetting simply won't work.
 Also, browsing history will state the same after this call.
 So, it's very fast, but limited in complex cases.

-* ``$session->restart()`` will phisically restart the browser.
-This action will phisically clean **all** your cookies and browsing history by cost of browser reloading.
+* ``$session->restart()`` will physically restart the browser.
+This action will physically clean **all** your cookies and browsing history by cost of browser reloading.

 Taking all this into account, it would be the best way to use ``reset()`` by